mosTavassoli/ezgas/docs/Estimation.md

 Then we have the design document, which is an activity running in parallel with the Requirements document verification and validation that starts right after the end of Requirements Planning activity.
 It took 75 hours.

 And as always we have the design document verification and validation which is only an inspection of the design document because we need to catch errors before continuing our project in order to minimize future costs.
+This phase takes a total of 16 hours.

 Then we have the coding, which is an activity running in parallel with the design document verification and validation and starts right after the end of the Design document because the code is implementing the design mentioned in the Design document.
-It took 187 hours, because in this activity we are implementing our sofwtare.
+It took 168 hours, because in this activity we are implementing our sofwtare.

 When the coding starts, we have Unit test activity which is running in parallel with coding.
 Unit test takes parts of the code individually, and tests them.
 We need to test the whole code, that's why Unit test activity ends with the coding activity.
 Unit test takes 80 hours.